Food and Farm

 Many current Farm Bill programs pay too much for people to grow the wrong crops in the wrong places and usually at the wrong time.
 This comes from generations of special interests and big agri-business negotiating for federal handouts, while the rest must settle for crumbs.

-The U.S. is one of the world’s biggest producers and consumers of agricultural commodities, and its long-term agricultural productivity and success relies on innovation through research.
+The United States is one of the world’s biggest producers and consumers of agricultural commodities, and its long-term agricultural productivity and success relies on innovation through research.
 The discoveries that have come about because of federally-funded research are some of the biggest drivers for increasing agricultural production, and benefit farmers across the country.
-Blumenauer wants to think beyond traditional areas such as crop research and conservation and expand federal policy to include supporting research into crop resiliency and the impacts of climate change on agriculture.
-In addition, Blumenauer wants to prioritize and increase critical funding for research for specialty crops, organics, and beginning farmers.
+Earl wants to think beyond traditional areas such as crop research and conservation and expand federal policy to include supporting research into crop resiliency and the impacts of climate change on agriculture.
+In addition, Earl wants to prioritize and increase critical funding for research for specialty crops, organics, and beginning and socially disadvantaged farmers.

 Encourage sound conservation practices and outcomes

-Blumenauer believes that we must support practices that lead to the long-term sustainability of farmland and protect the environment.
-Currently, nearly 40 percent of conservation program funds go to Concentrated Animal Feeding Operations (CAFOs) for waste storage facilities and irrigation equipment installation.
-In 2014, greenhouse gas emissions from agriculture, including factory farms, accounted for approximately 9% of total U.S. greenhouse gas emissions.
-Blumenauer wants to make sure that conservation funding is used to maximize environmental benefits, prioritizing biodiversity, water quality and quantity, climate change preparedness, and carbon pollution reduction.
+Earl believes that we must support practices that lead to the long-term sustainability of farmland and protect the environment.
+Currently, nearly 11 percent of conservation program funds go to Concentrated Animal Feeding Operations (CAFOs) for waste storage facilities and irrigation equipment installation.
+In 2017, greenhouse gas emissions from agriculture, including factory farms, accounted for approximately 9 percent of total U.S. greenhouse gas emissions.
+Earl wants to make sure that conservation funding is used to maximize environmental benefits, prioritizing biodiversity, water quality and quantity, climate change preparedness, and carbon pollution reduction.

 Ensure access to healthy foods